 1. The student should call in each week preferably on a land line phone, as cell phones and VoIP phones such as Skype may result in poor network performance on the phone bridge.
 Students who opt to place the call via cell phone or VoIP assume responsibility for the acceptability of the connection.
 In the event that such calls cause excessive noise, repeat disconnects, or other issues that hinder the normal course of study, the instructor may end the call early and reschedule the missed meeting at a time when the student has access to a land line phone.
 Any such issues must be resolved by the student prior to the supervised coaching segment of the training, during which guest clients are scheduled.

 2. LCT classes take place over 12 consecutive weeks.
 Given the flexibility of individual study, however, the student may reschedule a given week up to twice during the initial six weeks of the session only.
 Students who miss more than two classes during the first six weeks will not be eligible to complete the session and receive certification.
-Rescheduled classes must be picked up the following week at the regularly scheduled time.
-As guest clients are scheduled during the last four weeks of the session, the student may not miss any of these meetings.
+Rescheduled classes must be made up the following week at the regularly scheduled time.
+As guest clients are scheduled during the last four weeks of the session, the student is strongly advised not miss any of these meetings.
 In the event that missing a week is unavoidable, the instructor will conduct the coaching session with the guest, add the missed week to the end of the session, and schedule an alternate guest.
 Note that missing a meeting during which a guest has been scheduled is allowed only once during the session.
-Further missed guest coaching sessions cannot be made up, and will delay certification until such time as the student makes separate arrangements to complete the supervised coaching part of the training through a LifeStudy, for which the student will be financially responsible.
+Any further missed guest coaching sessions will disqualify the student from completing the program and receiving certification.

 3. The student should arrange to phone the bridge a few minutes before the start of the call each week and be free to stay the entire hour.
 Call Waiting should be disabled prior to placing the call.
 Note that the instructor will wait ten minutes for the student to arrive on the bridge, failing which class will be cancelled and counedt as a missed class.